 Avoid timing loops.
 Timing loops occur when a clock uses a timing reference that is traceable to itself.
 Clocks in a timing loop will operate at the accuracy of the clock’s pull-in range, which is worse than free-run or holdover mode.

-At a station, distribute primary and secondary BITS timing signals to telecommunications equipment in a star configuration (see Figure 3).
+At a station, primary and secondary BITS timing signals are distributed to telecommunications equipment in a star configuration (see Figure 3).

 For a line-timed SONET node station, the BITS should be derived from line overhead framing bytes.
 Floating or asynchronous mapped SONET payload signals are prone to pointer adjustment jitter and should not be used to derive the station BITS clock.